ICRC-Cardozo workshop on "International Law and National Security" No 3

 April 2018 -- Many thanks to the organizers of the annual “Osgoode Constitutional Cases Conference”, for putting together a conference agenda comprised of several very interesting panel discussions on current topics of constitutional law, as well as a keynote address by the former Chief Justice of Canada, the Rt Hon Beverley McLachlin.

-Pleased to be a part of the proceedings, presenting an analysis of the Supreme Court of Canada’s decision in India v Badesha, 2017 SCC 44, that welcomed judicial confirmation that there is a role for human rights inquiry in matters of extradition, while also warning about the counter-balancing effect of the reasonableness standard for judicial review.
+Pleased to be a part of the proceedings, presenting an analysis of the Supreme Court of Canada’s decision in India v Badesha, 2017 SCC 44, that welcomed judicial confirmation that there is a role for human rights inquiry in matters of extradition, while also warning about the counter-balancing effect of a deferential approach to judicial review.

 Treaties, Brexit and the Constitution